Healthier kids make better students

 Telehealth uses technology to deliver care at a distance.
-Essentially, your child will have a 'virtual office visit' with a provider via a secure and confidential channel using computer cameras, telehealth equipment and speakers.
+Your child will have a "virtual office visit" with a provider via a secure and confidential channel using computer cameras, telehealth equipment and speakers.
 This equipment gives the provider the ability to examine the student's ears, eyes, nose, throat, lungs and skin.

 - Allows a child to be seen (with parental consent) without parents having to leave work

 - Allows for prescriptions to be sent to a pharmacy and ready for pick-up